 Tamshing Lhakhang: The temple was built in 1501 by the Terton Pema Lingpa (treasure discoverer) who discovers the religious treasure from Member Tso (burning lake).
 He was also a great architecture and built the temple personally.
 The monastery has very interesting statues and the paintings of his work.

 LHUENTSE: is an isolated district although there are many sizeable villages in the hills throughout the region.
-Compare to other town it is very rural.
+Compare to other towns it is very rural.
 Formerly known as Kurtoe, the region is the ancestral home of Bhutan's royal family.
 Many Lhuentse women are weavers, but it is usually necessary for you to ask from house to house to find textiles for sale.
 Khoma village is especially famous as the home of special weaving known as kushutara (brocade).

-Trashigang is the heart of eastern Bhutan and was once the centre of important trade with Tibet.
-Trashigang is a reasonably large town with lot to explore; it is a good base for excursions toTashi Yangtse, Khalin, Kanglung, Radi, Phongme and elsewhere in eastern Bhutan.
+Trashigang is the heart of eastern Bhutan and was once the center of important trade with Tibet.
+Trashigang is a reasonably large town with a lot to explore; it is a good base for excursions to Tashi Yangtse, Khalin, Kanglung, Radi, Phongme and elsewhere in eastern Bhutan.
 There are several Goembas and beautiful villages that make a visit worthwhile.

 TRASHIGANG DZONG: The dzong is on a high promontory that overlooks the confluence of the Drangme Chhu and the Gamri Chhu.
-It was built in 1667 by Mingyur Tenpa, bhutan's third desi.the entire eastern region was governed from this dzong from the late 17th century until the beginning of the 20th century.
+It was built in 1667 by Mingyur Tenpa, Bhutan's third desi.the entire eastern region was governed from this dzong from the late 17th century until the beginning of the 20th century.
 Today the junction of the east-west high way with roads connecting it to Samdrup Jongkhar, and then to the Indian state of Assam.

-RANGJUNG: Above the town hill top there is very beautiful Rangjung Wodsel Chholing Monastery, a large Nyingma Goemba founded in 1990 by Garub Rinpoche.
-Here the festival is on the month of mid Febevary.
+RANGJUNG: Above the town hilltop there is very beautiful Rangjung Wodsel Chholing Monastery, a large Nyingma Goemba founded in 1990 by Garub Rinpoche.
+Here the festival is on the month of mid-Febevary.

 TASHI YANGTSE DZONG: The dzong in Tashi Yangtse was inaugurated in 1997 and is high on the side of a ridge overlooking the valley.
 It's not as architecturally stunning as other dzongs and being new, has little historical significance.